viziometrics/centraul_figure/README.md

 ## Data Stats

-The training dataset includes 7,295 papers.
-We split the whole set into training (train), validation (dev), and test set wi
+The dataset includes 7,295 papers.
+We split the whole set into training (train), validation (dev), and test set.
+The distribution across the three sets:

 | Train         | Dev           | Test  |
 | ------------- |:-------------:| -----:|